amplitude/redux-query/README.md

 Add the `entitiesReducer` and `queriesReducer` to your combined reducer.

-Include the `queryMiddleware` to your store's `applyMiddleware` call. `queryMiddleware` requires two arguments: a function (selector) that returns entities state, and a function for the queries state.
+Include the `queryMiddleware` in your store's `applyMiddleware` call. `queryMiddleware` requires two arguments: a selector (or function) that returns entities state, and a function for the queries state.

 For example: